 Winding along the right bank of the Garonne River, the Saint-Macaire (or Côtes-de-Bordeaux-Saint-Macaire) PDO is a southeastern extension of the Cadillac region.
 The area's daytime heat and evening fog promote the development of noble rot in this small designation, located at the southern edge of the Entre-Deux-Mers region.
 It produces brightly-colored sweet wines, a straw yellow with flashes of gold, as well as dessert wines with an intense nose, blending ripe yellow fruit, almond, wax, and other notes.

-These wines come from a vineyard of 10 communes in the canton of Saint-Macaire, which stretches over the slopes of the right bank of the Garonne, south of Bordeaux, dominating the medieval city of Saint-Macaire and its ramparts.
+The wines are made with grapes grown in 10 communes in the canton of Saint-Macaire on the hills of the right bank of the Garonne river south of Bordeaux overlooking the medieval city of Saint-Macaire with its ramparts.

 CÔTES DE BORDEAUX SAINT-MACAIRE